 I am actively collaborating with scholars in the United States and abroad who are interested in economic history, the history of taxation, fiscal policy, and public finance, and comparative political economy.
 In my current research, I explore the relationships between national crises (economic and political) and the emergence of new fiscal regimes.

-- The third edition of my Federal Taxation in America appeared in July 2016 (see below)
+- The third edition of my Federal Taxation in America appeared in July 2016 (see below).
+In 2017 Choice magazine selected the book for its list of Outstanding Academic Titles.
+The book was one of 30 Cambridge University Press titles chosen for the award.

 - Series of lectures as a Visiting Scholar at the Ècole des Hautes Ètudes en Sciences Sociales (EHESS) in Paris, January 2017